BASOhacks/BASOhacks/README.md

-- 👋 Hi, I’m @BASOhacks
+- 👋 Hi, I’m Héritier BASOMINGERA
 - 👀 I’m interested in cyber security and ethical hacking
 - 🌱 I’m currently learning at Petit seminaire saint Léon
 - 💞️ I’m looking to collaborate on Cyber security and ethical hacking